 Create a coloring sheet placemat for the kids #Decor Porn#custom illustrations#DIY#kids#steal-this-idea February 5 | Catherine Clark bijouxandbits Photo by Traci Wright Martin Lisa and Bill's '80s-themed wedding had a big neon cake, records everywhere, and mix tape favors.
 But one of my favorite parts was their coloring book-style placemat for the kids in attendance.
 If you're handy with a pencil (or even Photoshop filters!), this project would give any would-be illustrator a great challenge.
 Plus, anything that keeps the kids busy means more fun for everyone else, too.
 Want to see more inspiration?
 Take a peek at this DIY activity book and games placemat.
 Also check out the rest of Lisa and Bill's crazy colorful '80s wedding.
 It's totally worth it.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Lynsey & Dominic's retro musical comic book-ish wedding NEXT Singing and dancing at this circus-inspired German wedding Show/Hide comments [ 2 ] For the kids…..right……….. ( I would probably have someone really good at coloring fill one out and frame it) 6 agree Reply My fiance and I are doing this at our wedding too!
 I started tracing photos in photoshop as a way to teach myself to use my new graphics tablet and turned into full scale wedding favor-a-palooza as well as xmas gifts for the kids in the family.
 So much fun!
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.